hmnhGeek/Signal-Processing-and-Fourier-Transforms/DSBS Modulation Scheme using Sinc Filter/README.md

 ![Frequency domain](https://github.com/hmnhGeek/Signal-Processing-and-Fourier-Transforms/blob/master/DSBS%20Modulation%20Scheme%20using%20Sinc%20Filter/Sample%20Images/input%20lpf%20fft.jpg)

 ### The Lowpass Filter or Sinc Filter
 There are other types of lowpass filters also, which are even better than this, but this is used because of its simplicity.
-One can easily find design such a filter if he knows the concept of Fourier Transforms.
+One can easily design such a filter if he knows the concept of Fourier Transforms.
 #### Time domain
 ![Sinc Filter](https://github.com/hmnhGeek/Signal-Processing-and-Fourier-Transforms/blob/master/DSBS%20Modulation%20Scheme%20using%20Sinc%20Filter/Sample%20Images/sinc%20filter.jpg)
 #### Frequency domain